 BA in US History, with a minor in Education from Bowdoin College

 I spent nine years working in the field of education, as both a primary school teacher and administrator, before deciding to pursue my interest in travel.

 Where I’ve Lived Abroad

 I spent a summer working in Cusco, Peru and then subsequently studied in Buenos Aires, Argentina for a semester.
 I also spent a summer working in India.

 Most Memorable Travel Experience

-While I’ve loved every travel experience, one of my most memorable would have to be Antarctica.
+While I’ve loved every travel experience, I have narrowed it down to two.
+The first would have to be Antarctica.
 It had been on my bucket list forever and after years of pestering my parents, they finally agreed.
 So, following a few days in Buenos Aires, wandering through my old stomping grounds, we set off for the Frozen Continent.
 Each moment of the trip was everything I’d imagined and more: humpback whales bubble net feeding, their open mouths emerging from below the water’s surface; chinstrap and gentoo penguins cuddling alongside their adorably fluffy chicks; two pods of orcas just off the bow, swimming through water shining gold in the setting sun; boating through a sea of icebergs and alongside jagged peaks coated in snow.
 All I can say is, ten days wasn’t nearly long enough.